med-warriors/med-warriors.github.io/index.md

 WIP

 ## Development History
-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
+The development process for Med-Warriors conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
 In a nutshell:

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.